 Lise Davidsen is the last Norwegian winner of the competition so far (2015).
 The now world-renowned soprano hosted the final in 2023.
 Photo: Per Ole Hagen / QSSC

 The participants in the competition are primarily newly trained singers at the beginning of their careers in opera and classical music.
-Between 150 and 200 applications to participate are received from singers all over the world each time the competition is held.
+Prior to the competition in August 2023, 521 singers from 58 nations applied to participate.

-The competition is run as a foundation and is jointly organised every other year by the Norwegian National Opera & Ballet,the Norwegian Academy of Music, the Oslo Philharmonic Orchestra and the Norwegian Broadcasting Corporation.
+The competition is run as a foundation and organised every other year with the collaboration of the Norwegian National Opera & Ballet,the Norwegian Broadcasting Corporation, the Norwegian Academy of Music, Oslo National Academy of the Arts, the Oslo Philharmonic Orchestra, the Bergen Philharmonic, and the Royal Court.